GenomicsDB/GenomicsDB-Python/genomicsdb/scripts/README.md

                         	1. -s/--sample and -S/--sample-list are mutually exclusive
                         	2. either samples and/or intervals using -i/-I/-s/-S options has to be specified -a ATTRIBUTES, --attributes ATTRIBUTES
-                        Optional - comma separated list of genomic attributes or fields described in the vid mapping for the query, eg. GT,AC,PL,DP...
-Defaults to GT
+                        Optional - comma separated list of genomic attributes(REF, ALT) and fields described in the vid mapping for the query, eg. GT,AC,PL,DP...
+Defaults to REF,GT
   -f FILTER, --filter FILTER
                         Optional - genomic filter expression for the query, e.g. 'ISHOMREF' or 'ISHET' or 'REF == "G" && resolve(GT, REF, ALT) &= "T/T" && ALT |= "T"'
   -n NPROC, --nproc NPROC